 Frequently Asked Questions

-To make the basic tomato salsa, finely chop tomatoes, onions, jalapeno, and cilantro and mix them well.
+To make the basic tomato salsa, finely chop tomatoes, onions, jalapenos, and cilantro and mix them well.

 To make guacamole, remove the skin and seed of the avocado and lightly mash the pulp with your fingers.

-Add chopped onions, tomatoes, minced garlic, cilantro, green chili, salt, roasted cumin powder, and lemon juice, and mix well.
+Add chopped red onion, tomatoes, minced garlic, cilantro, green chili, salt, roasted cumin powder, and lemon juice, and mix well.
 Here is a detailed Guacamole Recipe for you all.

 I have used cheddar and gouda cheese, but you can also use mozzarella cheese, Monterey jack cheese, Gruyere cheese, Fontina cheese, etc. Any cheese that melts well works in this recipe.